claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 ### Description, keywords etc

-- See Wordlessly readme for values saved for these inputs
+- See Wordlessly notes.md for values saved for these inputs
 - There are character limits - on Mac the quickest way I found of counting characters was to paste into VS Code and look at the column count at the bottom of the window.

 ### App clips